 Nowadays every newsroom wants to produce data-driven stories.
 As a consequence of this trend, data journalist positions are routinely advertised.

 But what do such positions actually entail?
 If it is rather clear what data-driven journalism means, its brother and job title term data journalist is not.
-Semantically, it sounds logical that to do data journalism, one should be a data journalist.
+Semantically, it sounds logical to do data journalism, one should be a data journalist.
 Yet in practise, I find this job title ends up being confusing for everybody.

 Disclaimer: my job title says “data journalist”.
 And I am currently the only one in my newsroom.